JulePralle/SDC_Term1_Project5_VehicleDetection/README.md

   * Converting the color space like RGB, HSV, LUV, HLS, YUV, YCrCb
   * Histograms of color showing the amount of pixels and their position

-The figure below shows these color feature techniques with a car and a non-car image in a 32 x 32 pixel resolution, YCrCb color space and the histogram of the color channels.

-![alt text][image1]

 ### 1.2 Compute HOG Features